Skip to main content

 Pre-course learning

 Prior to the course the participant will be provided with a link to the learning platform with modules to complete on POP anatomy, assessment and professional issues.
 Participants should allow 2 hours for this modular pre-learning.
 This will help the participant develop the necessary skills required to further their knowledge on the day.
-It is expected these modules will be completed before the live course and the participant risks jeopardising their learning experience if not completed.

 If you practice in the UK it is recommended that you familiarise yourself with the following document prior to the workshop: